Open-EO/openeo.org/documentation/1.0/r/index.md

 # get the formats
 formats = list_file_formats()

-# load the intial data collection and limit the amount of data loaded
+# load the initial data collection and limit the amount of data loaded
 # note: for the collection id and later the format you can also use the its character value
 data = p$load_collection(id = collections$`COPERNICUS/S1_GRD`,
                          spatial_extent = list(west=16.06,